MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-VivaInsightsSettings.md

 ```

 ### -Feature
 The Feature parameter specifies feature of Microsoft Viva Insights in Microsoft Teams for the user.
-Current valid values are:
+Valid values are:

-- headspace: Represents all features of Headspace.
+- headspace: All features of Headspace.
-- meetingeffectivenesssurvey: Represents all features of Meeting Effectiveness Survey.
+- meetingeffectivenesssurvey: All features of Meeting Effectiveness Survey.
+This value is available only in version 2.0.6-Preview1 or later of the EXO V2 module, and is effective only if you belong to the Private Preview for Meeting Effectiveness Survey.

 ```yaml
 Type: String